HuntsmanCancerInstitute/UMIScripts/docs/Usage.md

         merge_umi_fastq.pl --bam *.fastq.gz

-The application can process 1 million paired-end reads in about 15-20 seconds.
+The application can process 1 million paired-end reads in about 15-20 seconds, but this is entirely dependent on the machine.
+Output may be streamed to standard out if desired.

 ### Embedded UMI Fastq file

 When the UMI is embedded inline to the read, it must be extracted.
 It may be in the first read, second read, or both.
-The `embedded_UMI_extractor.pl` application can do this.
+The [embedded_UMI_extractor.pl](apps/embedded_UMI_extractor.md) application can do this.
 It assumes that the UMI sequence is at the 5' end of the read, separated by a fixed sequence.
 For example,

     NNNNNNNNNNNNGATCxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx